CDCgov/cdh-lava-react/readme.md

 ![Delta-Lake-Multi-Hop-Architecture-Bronze](templates/../_templates/docs/images/bronze_to_gold_overview.png)

-## GIFT Data, Analytics and Visualization User Roles and Use Cases
+## GIFT Data, Analytics and Visualization Use Roles and Use Cases

 The feature list may seem overwhelming.
 The following chart highlights the use cases that are applicable to the different roles.
-An individual may wear multiple hats and perform different roles.
-All items in green can be performed with no procedural programming and are designed for self-service BI in the delta lake "self-service storefront".
-Items in the red part of the flow are designed to be performed in the delta lake "developer kitchen" by trained IT professionals.
+An individual where may multiple hats and perform different roles.
+All items in green can be performed with no procedural programming and are designe for self-service BI in the delta lake storefront.
+Items in the red part of the flow are designed to be performed in the delta lake developer kitchen by trained IT professionals.

 ![User Roles and Use Cases](templates/../_templates/docs/images/user_roles_and_use_cases.png)